History of Plaid Cymru: Tân yn Llŷn 1936

-Welsh nationalism was ignited in 1936 when the British government settled on establishing a bombing school at Penyberth on the Llŷn peninsula, now in Gwynedd.
+In 1936, the British government settled on establishing an airfield known as RAF Penrhos at Penyberth on the Llŷn peninsula, now in Gwynedd.
+The airfield would also be host to a bombing school, which led to widespread nationalist protests in Wales.
 The events surrounding the protest, known as Tân yn Llŷn ('Fire in Llŷn'), helped define Plaid Genedlaethol Cymru.
-The government settled on Llŷn as the site for its new bombing school after proposals for similar locations in Northumberland and Dorset were met with protests.
+The government settled on Llŷn as the site for the new airfield and bombing school after proposals for similar locations in Northumberland and Dorset were met with protests.

-The Prime Minister, Stanley Baldwin, refused to hear the case against the bombing school in Wales, despite a deputation representing half a million Welsh protesters.
-Protest against the bombing school was summed up by Lewis when he wrote that the British government was intent upon turning one of the "essential homes of Welsh culture, idiom, and literature" into a place for promoting a barbaric method of warfare.
-Construction of the bombing school building began exactly 400 years after the first of the Laws in Wales annexing Wales into England.
+The Prime Minister, Stanley Baldwin, refused to hear the case against the planned site, despite a deputation representing 500,000 Welsh protesters.
+Public opinion in Wales was summed by Lewis when he claimed that the government was intent upon turning one of the "essential homes of Welsh culture, idiom, and literature" into a place for promoting what he viewed as a barbaric method of warfare.
+Construction of the bombing school building began exactly 400 years after the first of the Laws in Wales Acts 1535–1542 were passed.

-On 8 September 1936 the bombing school building was set on fire and in the investigations which followed Saunders Lewis, Lewis Valentine and D. J. Williams claimed responsibility.
+On 8 September 1936 the bombing school building was set on fire and in the investigations which followed Lewis, Lewis Valentine and D. J. Williams claimed responsibility.
 The trial at Caernarfon failed to agree on a verdict and the case was sent to the Old Bailey in London.
-The "Three" were sentenced to nine months' imprisonment in Wormwood Scrubs, and on their release they were greeted as heroes by fifteen thousand Welsh people at a pavilion in Caernarfon.
+The three men were sentenced to nine months' imprisonment in WorHM Prison Wormwood Scrubs, and on their release they were greeted as heroes by a crowd of 15,000 people at a pavilion in Caernarfon.

 Many Welsh people were angered by the judge's scornful treatment of the Welsh language, by the decision to move the trial to London, and by the decision of University College, Swansea, to dismiss Lewis from his post before he had been found guilty.
 The scholar and historian Dafydd Glyn Jones wrote of the fire that it was "the first time in five centuries that Wales struck back at England with a measure of violence...
 To the Welsh people, who had long ceased to believe that they had it in them, it was a profound shock".

 However, despite the acclaim generated by the events of Tân yn Llŷn, by 1938 Lewis's concept of perchentyaeth was firmly rejected as not a fundamental tenet of the party.
 In 1939 Lewis resigned as President of Plaid Genedlaethol Cymru, citing that Wales was not ready to accept the leadership of a Roman Catholic.
 The academic and theologian J. E. Daniel, the party's former vice-president between 1931 and 1935, was elected as president of Plaid Genedlaethol Cymru in 1939, serving until 1943.